DuttaAnirudh/wild-oasis-guest-portal/README.md

 - Add responsiveness to the web app.
 Currently, the app is only optimized for large screens (i.e., desktop).
 - ~~Accept direct sign-ups and sign-ins using Supabase authentication rather than just Google sign-up.~~ [✅ Feature Added]
 - ~~Allow Supabase signed up users to change password.~~ [✅ Feature Added]
-- Send a confirmation email to the user on successful booking of a cabin.
+- ~~Send a confirmation email and payment invoice to the user on successful booking of a cabin.~~ [✅ Feature Added]